Perfectionism: Why Children with Learning Challenges Struggle with Perfectionism

 So why talk about perfectionism?
 We all know our children aren’t perfect and there are areas where they will struggle in more than others, even if they are the highest performing student in the classroom.
 The problem is not always the pressure we put on our children, but the pressure they put on themselves when it comes to homework and grades.
 All of the students we see on a daily basis struggle in one area or another.
 They often have gaps in learning and they recognize their imperfections as they compare themselves to other kids in their classroom.
 This problem usually affects their self-esteem and often discourages them so much that they lack the motivation to reach their potential.

-Recently, I talked with one mother who said her eight-year-old son struggles immensely with perfectionism.
+One mother recently said her eight-year-old son struggles immensely with perfectionism.
 With great sadness, she described how her son has developed low self-esteem and displays anxiety in almost every situation.
 Perfectionism has consumed his life so much that he takes everything personally and feels like he is too stressed to do anything.
 He beats himself up if he gets a score or a grade lower than expected, even if everyone around him is singing his praises for the grade he received.
 Sadly, we are finding this more and more in children with learning challenges.
 Anxiety and anxiousness has crept into their emotional state, which hinders their performance even more in subjects they already struggle with at school.

 Another 12-year-old girl deliberately fails at a subject or loses a competition if she feels she is out of her comfort zone.
 Any time she feels threatened in any way, in any situation, she creates the opportunity for failure.
 These situations are becoming more apparent in children because pressures are more extensive than what they used to be even just a few years ago.
 Parents are now trying to help their children cope with this type of anxiety and emotional instability on a daily basis along with other learning challenges.
 It can be discouraging for parents to watch such capable children, sometimes intentionally, set themselves up for failure.